iPads for Learning

 First payment and delivery

-The first direct debit payment to Freedom Tech will be taken around 25 August.
+The first direct debit payment to Freedom Tech will be taken on 25 August.
 If your first direct debit payment fails, the order will be cancelled, and no iPad will be shipped.
-We will hand out devices at the start of the new term in September.
+We will hand out devices at the start of term, Wednesday2 September.

 eSafety & iPad Acceptable Use Policy